Overview

 Bradford Factor alias – Allows to change the name of the Bradford Factor.

-Show others' Bradford Factor – Allows to show the Bradford Factor on a user profile for authoriser and others who have the permission to do so.
+Show others' Bradford Factor – Allows showing the Bradford Factor on a user profile for authoriser and others who have the permission to do so.

 Show own Bradford Factor – Allows users to see their Own Bradford Factor score.